Expired Hydrocodone: Rules of Storage and Dangers of Taking Old Opioids

 When hydrocodone expires, like any substance, it should be correctly disposed of.
 According to the US Food And Drug Administration, the best and safest way to do this is to do as follows:

 - Mix the medication with an unpalatable substance, such as dirt or cat litter.
-Ensure you do this without crushing the tablets.
+Ensure one does this without crushing the tablets.

 - Place the mixture a sealed plastic bag, usually zip top.

-- Throw the bag into your household waste bin.
+- Throw the bag into household waste bin.

 - Remove all personal information from the empty medication container.

 By completing this process, it ensures that people who have not been prescribed the drug do not get hold of it and use it for an illegal high.
-Other options for disposing of old expired medication include flushing the medication or take back services, where the state disposes of the drug for you.
+Other options for disposing of old expired medication include flushing the medication or take back services, where the state disposes of the drug.

 Where to Get Help With Opioid Abuse